 I would desperately mention my Duke of Edinburgh (Bronze) Award and explain how feeding the cat while my parents were in Malta demonstrated that I was a responsible person.

 As I was ushered out of the room, Ingrid, the next interviewee was ushered forward, fresh from her year on placement at Intel.

-Ingrid had 12 months of industry experience.
-Ingrid had worked on important, interesting projects as part of her placement.
-Ingrid talked through her CV, described the duties she performed, and sang about her successes as an Intel placement student.
+She had worked on important, interesting projects as part of her placement, like any other employee.
+Ingrid talked through her CV, described the duties she performed and sang about her successes as an Intel placement student.

 Ingrid had a CV that not only secured her an interview, but gave her a platform to smash said interview.

 Who do you think got the job – Ingrid or I?

 Reason #3: Test-drive a career and get a taste of the working world

 How can you make a confident assertion, or decision about your future career when you haven’t experienced what it’s like to work in a professional environment?